donejs/donejs/docs/about.md

 ### Amazing Applications

 Building a modern application is increasingly difficult.
+There's

 There are many competing concerns to balance.

 An amazing application needs to be fast, reach as many users as possible, and provide a great user experience.